supabase-community/supabase-mcp/docs/production.md

 3. `reset_branch`: This tool is an escape hatch to cover all other cases where migrations are different between production and development.
 By default it resets the development branch to the latest migration, dropping any untracked tables and data.
 You can also specify a prior migration version to revert a migration that's already applied on development.
 A version of 0 will reset the development to a fresh database.

 Mastering this workflow goes a long way to ensure your production app is always ready when you release new features and bug fixes.
-Happy vibe coding!